-Analysis | The GOP swing votes on Ginsburg’s replacement, analyzed
+Analysis | The GOP swing votes on Ginsburg’s replacement

 Charles E. Grassley

-Grassley has been pretty clear about his concern about proceeding with a nominee in a presidential election year.
+Grassley (R-Iowa) has been pretty clear about his concern about proceeding with a nominee in a presidential election year.
 In his previous role as Senate Judiciary Committee chairman, he had more control over that.
 But he’s still a vote that, if the GOP lost him, would probably torpedo the nominee.

 “If I were chairman of the committee and this vacancy occurred, I would not have a hearing on it because that’s what I promised the people in 2016,” Grassley said in July.

-Note: Update: Gardner also says he’ll judge the nominee on their merits, without raising a procedural objection.